lars-t-hansen/swat/MANUAL.md

    object, and the field designated by the name in the FieldRef in that object is updated.

-   TODO: inc! and dec! should take an operand, but it is optional and defaults to '1'.
+   TODO: inc! and dec! should take an optional operand for the delta, defaulting to 1.

-   TODO: Should inc! and dec! return a value, eg, old value, new value?
-Check the CL hyperspec.
+   TODO: Should inc! and dec! return a value?
+In Common Lisp, incf returns the new value.

 Let        ::= (let ((Id Init) ...)
 Expr Expr ...)
 Init       ::= Expr